top of page

 “My body, my choice” would mean that a woman who is pregnant and the unborn child are of one mind and one body.
 However, both have been evaluated as false.
 Though the mother supplies the vital nutrients to the child and a connection is made via the umbilical cord, the presentation of separate DNA sequences would make the child its own entity.
 The child also is aware that it is separate psychologically due to the jolting movements within the womb as well as recognition of sounds.
 Psychology would also debate that the child has a separate soul apart from the mother since the soul consists of the mind.
 For the “my body, my choice” argument to be correct and vitally assertive, it must hold up to scrutiny and present sound evidence both of which this mentality falls exceptionally short of and holds no sound ethical argument.

 Human life can be examined scientifically as much as it can ethically and philosophically.
-However, in order to understand life to the best degree, all of these need to be faucets need examines.
+However, in order to understand life to the best degree, all of these faucets need examined.
 Below is a study conducted by Dianne Irving, M.A, PhD, published in the International Journal of Sociology and Social Policy.

 Examining The Ethics of Medical Abortions Part 1

-Children, both born and unborn, have been killed since the beginning.
-Abortions are not limited to certain societies or time frames.
+Children, both born and unborn, have been killed since the beginning, after the fall of humanity.
+Abortions are not limited to certain societies or held captive within time frames.
 It has existed since the fall of mankind in Genesis 3 and we still see the effects of this sin today.
 The arguments, therefore, of vindication of neglect or murder of infants remain the same as those in the medical abortion issue (McQuilkin and Copan, 2014, p.
 364).
 Below are the stages of development a human:

 “1.
 Sperm 2.
 Zygote.
 This stage is recognized when a sperm and ovum unite in conception within 48 hours of intercourse.
 The ovum then makes its journey to implantation.
 1/2 of zygotes do not reach this stage.
 3. Embryo.
 The egg is implanted and here is where individual life is established.
 There are cases of twinning (when twins divide after implantation) and recombination (two eggs released by the mother but become one due to movement to implantation).4.
 Fetus.
 This stage is around the 8-week stretch and marks the development of all human characteristics.
 5. Infant.
 Birth marks the physical separation of the mother completely.6.
 Child 7.
 Youth 8.
 Adult” (McQuilkin & Copan, 2014, p.
 364).